Shiva Rajkumar: Early life and family

 Shiva Rajkumar was born in Madras (now Chennai), Tamil Nadu, to actor Rajkumar and film producer Parvathamma as the first of five children.
 His two brothers are Raghavendra, a film producer and actor Puneeth.
-Shiva did his schooling in T. Nagar, Chennai and then studied at the New College, Chennai.
+He did his schooling in T. Nagar, Chennai and then studied at the New College, Chennai.

-On the insistence of film director K. Balachander, Shiva joined an acting school in Chennai after completing his graduation from Madras University in 1983.
+Shiva Rajkumar joined an acting school in Chennai after completing his graduation from Madras University in 1983.
 After training in Kuchipudi dance form under Vempetti Chinni Sathyam in Chennai during his college days, he made his entry into the Kannada film industry with Anand.